uvesten/geneprediction/README.md

 ## TODO

+* Add Shine-Dalgarno sequences to GFF3 output
 * Add more statistics
-* Implement a speedier prediction algorithm